DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 1. Here we continue to follow the DevOps best practice of enabling early left-shifted feedback whenever possible; Before adding credentials to a configuration file and not finding out there is an issue until after we see an ImagePullBackOff error during deployment, we will do a quick left-shifted verification of the credentials.

-1. Look up your IronBank image pull credentials
+1. Look up your IronBank image pull credentials.

-    1. In a web browser go to [https://registry1.dso.mil](https://registry1.dso.mil)
+    1. In a web browser go to [https://registry1.dso.mil](https://registry1.dso.mil).
-    1. Login via OIDC provider
+    1. Login via OIDC provider.
-    1. In the top right of the page, click your name, and then User Profile
+    1. In the top right of the page, click your name, and then User Profile.
-    1. Your image pull username is labeled "Username"
+    1. Your image pull username is labeled "Username."
-    1. Your image pull password is labeled "CLI secret"
+    1. Your image pull password is labeled "CLI secret."

-    > Note: The image pull credentials are tied to the life cycle of an OIDC token which expires after ~3 days, so if 3 days have passed since your last login to IronBank, the credentials will stop working until you re-login to the [https://registry1.dso.mil](https://registry1.dso.mil) GUI
+    > **NOTE:** The image pull credentials are tied to the life cycle of an OIDC token which expires after ~3 days, so if 3 days have passed since your last login to IronBank, the credentials will stop working until you re-login to the [https://registry1.dso.mil](https://registry1.dso.mil) GUI.

-1. Verify your credentials work
+1. Verify your credentials work.

     ```shell
     # [ubuntu@Ubuntu_VM:~]